Northern soul: Radio

-Northern Soul with Tony Deller is broadcast each week on Cambridge community radio station Cambridge 105.
+"Northern soul with Tony Dellar" is broadcast each week on Cambridge community radio station Cambridge 105.

-Australian DJ and PBS FM radio presenter Vince Peach absorbed the Northern Soul culture at the Twisted Wheel, where he also DJed, and took it to Australia in 1982.
-He started a dedicated Northern soul radio programme, called Soul Time, in 1984, which continues and is believed to be the longest running Soul program in the World.
+Australian DJ and PBS FM radio presenter Vince Peach absorbed the Northern soul culture at the Twisted Wheel, where he also DJed, and took it to Australia in 1982.
+He started a dedicated Northern soul radio programme called Soul Time in 1984, which continues and is believed to be the longest-running soul program in the world.

 The Northern Soul Show with Stuart Blackburn has been broadcast weekly across various internet radio stations since 2010.

-Craig Charles represents Northern Soul in The Craig Charles Funk and Soul Show on BBC's Radio 6 Music.
+Craig Charles represents Northern soul in The Craig Charles Funk and Soul Show on BBC's Radio 6 Music.